Steps to Becoming an Accountant in West Virginia

 “Big Four” international CPA firm Ernst & Young has a regional office in Charleston, and PricewaterhouseCoopers has a location in Assurance.
 Other national public accounting firms with a presence in West Virginia include SKM with a location in Wheeling and Dixon Hughes Goodman, LLP will offices in Charleston.

-Government accountants specializing in fund allocation work in state and municipal government throughout West Virginia, as well as for the many federal agencies located here.
-The state’s Economic Development Authority in Charleston is among the biggest local employers of government accountants, while the Internal Revenue Service in Martinsburg, the Federal Bureau of Investigations in Clarksburg, and the Department of Homeland Security Customs and Border Protection office in Harpers Ferry are the major federal employers in the state.
+Government accountants specializing in fund allocation are found in state and municipal government offices throughout West Virginia, and in the many federal agencies located here.
+The state’s Economic Development Authority in Charleston is among the biggest local employers of government accountants, while the Internal Revenue Service office in Martinsburg is a major federal employer of auditors in the state.

 West Virginia’s diverse economy is also supported by manufacturing, health care, and gambling, which are among the state’s leading private industry employers.

 West Virginia’s gambling industry creates unique opportunities for accountants familiar with the American Institute of Public Accountancy Gaming Audit and Accounting Guide.
 They work for places like Mountaineer Casino Race Track in Chester, Charles Town Races & Slots in Ranson and Hollywood Casino in Charles Town.
 The industry offers interesting work for accountants with the right kind of skills, and a unique opportunity that doesn’t exist in many places outside of West Virginia.